UTS-eResearch/data_directory_cataloger/README.md

 ## Sections in the Markdown Document Output

-The "Summary" section of the Markdown document will summarize some of the metadata fields.
+The "**Summary**" section of the Markdown document will summarize *some* of the metadata fields.
 This will always show the *Directory* that each README.yaml file was found in.
 Not all README metadata field will be shown.
-You can add other metadata fields if you wish.
+We show just the fields that are likely be useful to users.
+You can add other metadata fields if you wish by editing the program, see `columns = ['Title', 'Description', 'Data Manager']`.

-The "Metadata Information" section will contain a list of all the metadata fields found for this level of sub-directories.
+The "**Metadata Information**" section will contain a list of *all* the metadata fields found in the READMEs for this level of subdirectories.

-A "Metadata Warnings" section will be shown if there are README.yaml files that are possibly missing a metadata field, or if a sub-directory is missing a README.yaml
+This section is more likely to be used by administrators wanting to know what metadata can be found in the READMEs.
+You can have any number of fields.
+Just make sure that each subdirectory at the same level has the same fields.

-TODO Each of those might even have different metadata fields.
+A "**Metadata Warnings**" section will be shown at the top of the page if there are README.yaml files that are possibly missing a metadata field, or if a subdirectory is missing a README.yaml file.

 ## Writing your Initial README.yaml Files

-This short script can save a lot of time by writing a README.yaml file into each of the immediate sub-directories of a top level directory.
+This short script can save a lot of time by writing a README.yaml file into each of the immediate subdirectories of a top level directory.
 The text of the README.yaml file that will be written is in the script.
 You need to edit it to change the text.